MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 Custom views are useful when you want to show a set of guides that is related to a specific workflow.
 For example, you might want to show a different set of guides to each team or business unit.
 Alternatively, you might want to show a list of guides that is targeted at a specific type of operator role.

-## Prerequisites
+## Prerequisites for a custom view

-To create a custom view, you must have the following prerequisites:

 - Dynamics 365 Guides solution version 104.1907.0.33 or later

 - Dynamics 365 Guides PC and HoloLens app versions 104.1907.19001 or later

-You must also have the **System Administrator** role for the Dynamics 365 Guides instance that you're working with.
-Additionally, it's useful to have a general understanding of [Microsoft Dataverse](/powerapps/maker/common-data-service/data-platform-intro), the database that Dynamics 365 Guides is based on.
+- **System Administrator** role for the Dynamics 365 Guides instance that you're working with.

+- A general understanding of [Microsoft Dataverse](/powerapps/maker/common-data-service/data-platform-intro), the database that Dynamics 365 Guides is based on.

 ## Overview of creating a custom view